nestauk/ds-laptop-setup/README.md

 sh mac 2>&1 | tee ~/laptop.log
 ```

 Run with admin rights.
 You may be prompted to enter your password during the installation process, and select to install optional dependencies when the prompts appear.
+On MacOS, you do not see characters when typing your password in the shell.

 ## Debugging